Skip to main content

 Targeted input actions in Playwright automatically distinguish between labels and controls, so you can target the label to perform an action on the associated control.

 For example, consider the following DOM structure: <label for="password">Password:</label><input id="password" type="password">.
-You can target the label by it's "Password" text using Page.getByText().
+You can target the label by its "Password" text using Page.getByText().
 However, the following actions will be performed on the input instead of the label:

 // Fill the input by targeting the label.